 Speaking up with your voice requires you to disrupt other people’s lives.

 You may feel afraid to voice out because people may judge your idea.
 You may feel scared to give feedback because the other person might get offended.

 But the truth is, your voice is a service for others and yourself.
 When you speak what you stand for, you’re rallying a movement to make this world a better place.
-You’re awakening people’s dreams and desires and giving them the courage to use their own voice.
+You awaken people’s dreams and desires and give them the courage to use their own voice.

 Recognize and accept your voice.
-Show your vulnerabilities with carefrontation, and your listeners will show theirs too.
+When you show your vulnerabilities with carefrontation, your listeners will show theirs too.
 Be willing to disrupt your own and other people’s lives with your voice.

 You’ll realize just how powerful your voice is.